Annual Women of Color at Penn Day

 2003

-• Year-long seminar series was established and grant was awarded from the Provost Diversity Fund.
-Closing of Penn Tower Hotel necessitates relocation to Houston Hall and simulcast between two spaces to accommodate growing numbers.
+- A year-long seminar series was established, and a grant was awarded from the Provost Diversity Fund.
+The closing of Penn Tower Hotel necessitates relocation to Houston Hall and simulcast between two spaces to accommodate growing numbers.

 2004